 Sometimes, something feels so wrong, that we can’t accept that it was God’s doing.
 These are instances when we have to recognize karma’s role.

 We may ask, “Why would God destroy something good?”
-Whether it be a force of nature, or war or another form of tragedy.
+Whether it be a force of nature, or war, or another form of tragedy.

 Sometimes, strong punishments can serve as deterrents.
 For example, since India and Pakistan have each had nuclear weapon arsenals, there has been no major war between the two countries.

 In Vedic tradition, kings at times would resort to capital punishment.
 A king would recommend capital punishment to square up a criminal’s karma.
-The rationale was that the kings had to train people choose positive over evil.
+The rationale was that the kings had to train people to choose positive over evil.

 Maybe that’s why vigilante movies are so popular.
 They touch a nerve.
 Karma in action.
 Recognizing that every good, or bad, deed goes into your account.
 On the other hand, sometimes, doing good gets us into trouble.
 But, we get a deeper experience.
 So, positive karma is still on our side.

 In today’s world, when a crime is committed there are three victims.
 First, the victim.
 Second, the victimizer.
 Third, is our society or community.

 We must understand, everything, good and bad, is part of life.
 Nothing that Krishna does leads to misery, but if we try too hard to enjoy something, even as innocuous as eating too many ice cream cones, we will feel misery.